marcelomgarcia/tools_libraries/README.md

 * [InSpec](https://github.com/inspec/inspec), an open sourced toolset by Chef, provides a testing framework for infrastructure with a human- and machine-readable language for specifying compliance, security, and policy requirements.

 * [OpenControl](https://github.com/opencontrol), is an open source platform for highly automated, user-friendly self-service compliance assessments and documentation.
-[Compliance Masonry], is a command-line interface (CLI) that allows users to construct certification documentation using the OpenControl Schema.
+[Compliance Masonry](https://github.com/opencontrol/compliance-masonry), is a command-line interface (CLI) that allows users to construct certification documentation using the OpenControl Schema.